 - (1) Economy Basic tickets are entirely non-refundable and hold no credit for future travel.
-For all other non-refundable tickets, the unused value may be used toward the purchase of another ticket within a year from date of issue if ticket is fully unused or from first departure date for partially used ticket, subject to any fee or penalty contained in applicable fare rules and subject to customer cancelling the booking prior to departure. - (2) For paper tickets, persons requesting refund must surrender to the Carrier all unused flight coupon(s) of the ticket, or miscellaneous charges order. - (3) Carrier shall make all or any individual refunds upon written request, through its general accounting offices of regional sales or accounting offices, through Air Canada's call centers, at certain airports, or on its transactional websites. - (4) Time limitation for refund requests

-Application for refund should be made during the period of validity of the ticket or miscellaneous charges order, which is one year from the date of issue.
+For all other non-refundable tickets, the unused value may be used toward the purchase of another ticket within a year from date of issue if ticket is fully unused or from first departure date for partially used ticket, subject to any fee or penalty contained in applicable fare rules and subject to customer cancelling the booking prior to departure. - (2) For paper tickets, persons requesting refund must surrender to the Carrier all unused flight coupon(s) of the ticket, or miscellaneous charges order. - (3) Carrier shall make all or any individual refunds upon written request, through its general accounting offices of regional sales or accounting offices, through Air Canada's call centers, at certain airports, or on its transactional websites. - (4) Time Limitation for Refund Requests - a) Application for refund should be made during the period of validity of the ticket or miscellaneous charges order, which is one year from the date of issue.
 However, the period of validity may be extended subject to payment of applicable fee.
 For non-refundable tickets exchange for a ticket for travel commencing within 3 months of the end of the period of validity, applicable fee is \$50.
 For refundable tickets, and refundable fees, taxes or charges, an over-aged fee of \$100 will be applied to refunds issued after a year from the date of issue.
-For miscellaneous charges order, an over-aged fee of \$25 will be applied to refunds issued after a year from the date of issue.
+For miscellaneous charges order, an overaged fee of \$25 will be applied to refunds issued after a year from the date of issue.
 No refund will be issued after 2 years from original ticket date of issue.
-All fees are subject to applicable taxes.
+All fees are subject to applicable taxes. - b) Exception: If the passenger is entitled to a refund under APPR due to a situation within Air Canada's control or required for safety purposes, request for refund must be made no later than one year after the date of the delay, cancellation, or denial of boarding.